 - Exhaust and transmission specialty shops

 Students must possess a driver's license; it is necessary to test drive vehicles and move cars in and out of the shop.
-You should be able to drive both a manual and automatic shift vehicle, and be willing to purchase your own tools.
+Students must purchase their own tools.

 Minimum Test Scores